Gyorko, Burnes come up big as Brewers trounce Pirates 9-1

 Ryan Braun and Jacob Nottingham also homered for the Brewers.
 JT Riddle connected in the seventh for Pittsburgh.

-Braun hit a three-run shot to left in the third to join Albert Pujols, Miguel Cabrera and Robinson Cano as the only active players with at least 800 extra-base hits.
+Braun hit a three-run shot to left in the third on a 3-2 pitch from left-hander Derek Holland.
+The 2011 NL MVP joined Albert Pujols, Miguel Cabrera and Robinson Cano as the only active players with at least 800 extra-base hits.

 The only player to collect more extra-base hits for the Brewers is Hall of Famer Robin Yount with 960 from 1974-93.

+Braun said he hoped this game could spark another late surge for the Brewers.
+The team is seeking its third straight playoff berth but is only 14-17 after Friday’s victory.

+“We had a really good hitters’ meeting today,” Braun said.
+“We kind of viewed today as the start of our September.
+We’ve been very successful obviously (in September) the last few years.
+We’ve been really able to flip that switch and be at our best down the stretch.
+For us, I think we recognize that starts today.”

-Pirates starter Derek Holland (1-2) faced Milwaukee for the third time this season.
+Holland (1-2) faced Milwaukee for the third time this season.
 In his first two starts against the Brewers, Holland allowed a total of three runs over 10 2/3 innings.

 He wasn’t nearly as effective this time.
 Holland struck out eight, but gave up eight runs, six hits and four walks over five innings.